praveen-me/praveen-me/README.md

-# Hello, I'm Praveen Kumar Saini 👋
+# Hi there, I'm Praveen Kumar Saini 👋

 I'm a Full Stack Developer based in Dharamshala, India.
 I specialize in creating robust, scalable, and high-performance applications with a user-centric approach.
 My skills span across numerous technologies including but not limited to React Native, Vue, Nuxt.js, Next.js, and Node.js.
 I also have an in-depth understanding of AWS functionalities and database technologies like PostgreSQL and Redis.